The Ultimate Staycation Road Trip in Devon and Cornwall

 Beesands

-We start off our epic Devon and Cornwall staycation road trip in the South of Devon.
-In the small fishing village of Beesands to be exact.
-Known for delicious fresh crab and lobster with a stunning coastline.
+We start our epic Devon and Cornwall staycation road trip in the South of Devon.
+In the small fishing village of Beesands, to be exact.
+Known for delicious fresh crab and lobster, with a stunning coastline.
 It is perfect for walking the dog or spending time with your family.
-Close by to the notoriously bustling resort town of Salcombe, Beesands is the retreat you come to, to escape.
+Close by to the notoriously bustling resort town of Salcombe, Beesands is the retreat you come to for an escape.

-Stay: Stay beachfront in one of the beautiful Air BnB’s or grab a room in the local pub – The Cricket Inn.
+Where to Stay: Stay beachfront in one of the beautiful Airbnbs or grab a room in the local pub – The Cricket Inn.

 Locations to visit nearby: Salcombe, Dartmouth and Kingsbridge.